 - Social and Psychological Factors that Influence the Development of a Conscience (PSY 241)

 Honors Club Meetings

 Honors students are expected to regularly attend Honors Club meetings and actively participate in the club’s activities and decision making.

-In their last semester, Honors students give an oral multi-media presentation that chronicles their growth and allows them to emphasize highlights of their projects.
+Every spring, Honors students give an oral multi-media presentation that chronicles their growth and allows them to emphasize highlights of their projects.